Engineering Course Outcomes

 ENGR 1020 - Introduction to Engineering and Technology

-- To enable the student to apply the team approach to assigned projects.
+- Communicate effectively and apply the team approach to projects.

 ENGR 1030 - Engineering Graphics